-329 This requirement is achieved by the changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking.
-If the chip is to be locking to Flash Reset mode, Deploying Loader functionality does not allow stored user data to be disclosed or manipulated.
+This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
+If the chip is locked in FLASH Booting mode, the Bootloader cannot be deployed any more.
+It is then not possible to use the FLASH read and write commands of the Bootloader to read, download or modify any data or code in FLASH.